grpc/proposal/A41-xds-rbac.md

 ## Background

-[A29 xDS-Based Security][A29] introduced the ability to manage xDS-managed mTLS meshes.
+[A29 xDS-Based Security][A29] introduced the ability to have xDS-managed mTLS meshes.
 As standard for TLS clients, the client verifies the server's identity is permitted to run the service.
 This is normally known as "hostname verification", but in a mesh scenario may be known as "server authorization" as